AladdineDev/portfolio/docs/translation-template.md

   "downloadResume": "Download resume", // Title for the resume download dialog

   // Error Messages
-  "openResumeError": "Could not open the resume", // resume error "openUrlError": "Could not open the url", // url error }
+  "openUrlError": "Could not open the url", // url error }
 ```